NavidMohseni/Blogdown1/README.md

-# Solutions of the Machine Learning with R.
+# Solutions, chapter by chapter, from the Machine Learning with R book.
-# Hefin Ioan Rhys - Machine Learning with R, Tidyverse, and Mlr-Manning (2020)
+# Hefin Ioan Rhys - Machine Learning with R, Tidyverse, and Mlr (2020)